Calochortus

 Calochortus /ˌkæləˈkɔːrtəs, -loʊ-/ is a genus of flowering plants in the lily family.
 The group includes herbaceous, perennial and bulbous species, all native to North America (primarily the Western United States).

 The genus Calochortus includes mariposas (or mariposa lilies) with open wedge-shaped petals, globe lilies and fairy lanterns with globe-shaped flowers, and cat's ears and star tulips with erect pointed petals.
 The word Calochortus is derived from Greek and means "beautiful grass".

 Description

-Calochortus flowers have six tepals.
+Calochortus stems grow to over 30 cm tall.

+The flowers can be white, yellow, pink, red-orange, or purplish.
+They are up to 7.5 cm wide, with six tepals.
 Unlike most other Liliaceae, Calochortus tepals are in two series that differ in size and color.
-The outer three are generally narrower and more sepal-like, while the inner three are larger, usually with bright marks at the base.
-They may be described as petals.
+The outer three are generally narrower and more sepal-like, while the inner three are larger, usually with bright marks at the base, and are often described as petals.
 The flowers are borne on a stem that arises from a bulb, generally in the spring or early summer.
-Flowers can be white, yellow, pink, purple, bluish, or streaked.
 The insides of the petals are often very 'hairy'.
 These hairs, along with the nectaries, are often used in distinguishing species from each other.

+The group includes herbaceous, perennial, and bulbous species.

+Taxonomy

+History

+Calochortus was first proposed in 1814 by Frederick Pursh to accommodate a specimen—C. elegans—received from the Lewis and Clark expedition.
+In the 1800s, several species were added to the genus; however, much mistakes in naming conventions led to confusion and minimal knowledge gained by the end of the century.

+In 1940, Francis Marion Ownbey wrote a comprehensive monograph on Calochortus, referencing morphological evidence, geographical distribution, and his own study of cytological material.
+Ownbey proposed a treatment dividing Calochortus into three sections (later corroborated by J. M. Beal):